 I started a business that sold home-manufactured items around the world and was featured in advertisements and catalogs.

-I’ve attended lectures by six Nobel Prize winners.
+I’ve attended lectures by seven Nobel Prize winners.

 I've seen the Hope Diamond, the Wright Brother's airplane, rocks from the Moon, giant pandas, the Sistine Chapel, and the Mona Lisa.
 I’ve touched the monoliths at Stonehenge, walked up the Roman Colosseum, and visited the remnants of the Berlin Wall.
 I’ve walked around the ruins of Pompeii and stood on the Prime Meridian.
 I walked on Mt.
 Fuji.
 I’ve stood in the shadow of the Parthenon, and walked where St. Paul preached in Ephesus.
 I've visited the homes of Beethoven and Mozart.
 I've visited the graves of Napoleon in Paris, Galileo in Florence, Chopin in Warsaw, St. Francis in Assisi, and Brahe in Prague.
 I've toured the inside of Alcatraz and the Alamo.